tianjiedai/tianjiedai.github.io/index.md

 ---

 ## Intro.
-I am currently a first-year master student at Shanghai Jiao Tong University, advised by [Prof. Ya Zhang](https://annzhanglion.github.io/).
-I received my bachelor’s degree from SJTU in June 2023, during which I majored in _Information Engineering_ and minored in _Finance_.
+I am currently a first-year master student at Shanghai Jiao Tong University working on _AI For Medicine_, advised by [Prof. Ya Zhang](https://annzhanglion.github.io/).
+I received my bachelor’s degree from SJTU in June 2023, during which I majored in _EE_ and minored in _Finance_.

 ## News